Lieutenant Alexis Peter Vedeniapine

 Unit : Headquarters, 3rd Parachute Battalion

-Army No. : 283332
+Army No. : 283332 / 5441604 (earlier, non-commissioned rank)

 Awards : Military Medal, Bronzen Leeuw.

 On 18th September 1944 at Arnhem, Battalion Headquarters of 3rd Battalion was split into two groups one of which was completely surrounded by German Infantry.
 Command of this group was immediately assumed by Lieutenant Vedeniapine who rapidly organised the defence of some eight houses, four on either side of the street.
 For two hours the enemy supported by machine guns and mortars attacked incessantly but never succeeded in breaking in.
-During this time Lieutenant Vedeniapine repeatedly crossed the recrossed the street in spite of machine gun fire and went from house to house encouraging the defenders.
+During this time Lieutenant Vedeniapine repeatedly crossed and recrossed the street in spite of machine gun fire and went from house to house encouraging the defenders.
 He showed utter scorn for the fire of the enemy and by setting such a splendid example to those under his command, inspired them to stand their ground for two hours when the position seemed hopeless.
 Personally he supervised the defence of every attack which was directed at the houses and often directed fire on the enemy as he stood in the open street.
 After dark he played a most energetic and enthusiastic part in the break out from the area which was completely successful.
 That this force remained effective as a fighting unit was entirely due to the inspiring and fearless example of Lieutenant Vedeniapine and to his splendid devotion to duty.

 Back to 3rd Parachute Battalion